artem3010/artem3010/README.md

 ### Avito
 **Senior Golang Developer**
 **2022-04 – Present**
-**Skills :** Go, PostgreSQL, Clickhouse, DWH, Kafka, Kubernetes, Microservices, Load Testing, API Design, Security, On-Call Support
+**Skills:** Go, PostgreSQL, Clickhouse, DWH, Kafka, Kubernetes, Microservices, Load Testing, API Design, Security

 **Overview:** Avito is the most visited classifieds site in the world (DAU 24.9kk).
 The company has 1300+ engineers and 100+ product teams.
 I worked in a microservices environment (3000+ microservices).
 I was in the platform core team,